iikerm/sfml-minesweeper/README.md

-# sfml-minesweeper
+# SFML Minesweeper

 This is a version of the minesweeper game that I made on my own in order to practice using C++ classes and the SFML library.

+For this game I tried to inspire myself on a 'beach' landscape instead of making your normal gray background simple af minesweeper, it also has a difficulty selector screen in order to change the size of the mine matrix that is being generated, as well as various sprites that are taken out of a same tileset texture, which makes reading the code good practice for learning the SFML library.

-Feel free to download and modify the code as you wish
+Feel free to download and modify the code as you wish.

 ---
 # Compiling on Ubuntu